RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 >
 > Please check:
 > - Reopen lobby or game first.
-> - Is your game is latest stable version, instead of `ravenm-compatible` branch, any `legacy-ea**`, `pervious-ea`, or `test` branch version, non-Beta version is suggested.
+> - Is your game is latest stable version
 >
+>    Instead of `ravenm-compatible` branch, any `legacy-ea**`, `pervious-ea`, or `test` branch version.
+Non-beta version is suggested.
+>
 >    In steam, what next to the `START` button is the current game branch tag, click it or goto Game `properties` goto `Betas` to set your game to stable branch, the choice "`None`" is stable branch:
 >
 >    ![game props of beta page](https://ravenfieldcommunity.github.io/docs-img/in-GAME/ravenm.005.en.png)
 >
-> - Is your RavenM is latest version, otherwise update it.
+> - Is your RavenM is latest version
-> - Is your network high-quality enough and stable.
 >
+>    Otherwise update it.
+> - Is your network high-quality enough and stable
+>
+>    *This is most common one*
+>
+>    Tell your friend to host the lobby by himself, so you can join it
+> - Steam and game is blocked by Windows Firewall
+>
 > - Have something to do with Steam
 >
->    If you sure there isn't other problems and you can multi-play successfully last time.
-Then wait until a certain time if it is surely Steam's problem sometomes.
+>    If you can multi-play successfully last time, then wait for a while.
 > - Tell your friends to check together.
 >
 > If these solutions aren't helpful, please ask for help in discord server or raise a bug report.

 > **Ping is too high**
 >
-> Your network or Steam server problem(problem of Steam is rare), use network booster or wait until a certain time.
+> Your network or Steam server problem(rare), use network booster or wait until a certain time.

 > **Where can I get RavenM's chinese build (or "chinam")**
 >